-Performance Improvement (formerly Corrective Action) Policy and Due Process and approved: April 2019
+Performance Improvement (formerly Corrective Action) Policy and Due Process

-GMEC updated and approved: September 2011 GMEC updated and approved: March 2015 GMEC reviewed and approved: April 2017 GMEC updated

-GMEC updated and approved: September 2022
+GMEC approved: March 2007 GMEC updated and approved: September 2011 GMEC updated and approved: March 2015 GMEC reviewed and approved: April 2017 GMEC updated and approved: April 2019 GMEC updated and approved: September 2022 Per Collective Bargaining Agreement November 2024

-Purpose: The Wayne State University School of Medicine (WSUSOM) is committed to providing a high-quality graduate medical education ("GME") through residency and fellowship programs.
+Purpose: The Wayne State University School of Medicine (WSUSOM) is committed to providing a highquality graduate medical education ("GME") through residency and fellowship programs.
 Residents and fellows (referred to in this policy collectively as "residents") are first and foremost learners and are expected to pursue the acquisition of competencies that will qualify them for careers in their chosen specialties.
 In addition, residents must adhere to standards of professional conduct appropriate to their level of training.
 The policies and procedures described in this document are designed to ensure that actions which might adversely affect a resident's status are fully reviewed and affirmed by neutral parties while at the same time ensuring patient safety, quality of care, and the orderly conduct of training programs.
 Program appointment, advancement, and completion are not assured or guaranteed to the resident but are contingent upon the resident's satisfactory demonstration of progressive advancement in scholarship and continued professional growth.
 WSUSOM programs will provide evaluations and feedback to all residents to guide their professional growth along all competencies defined by the Accreditation Council for Graduate Medical Education (ACGME).
 A resident's failure to respond constructively to feedback can result in required remedial activities, temporary suspension from duties, non-promotion, non-renewal of appointment, or termination of appointment and residency education.